aelve/guide/README.md

 ## Benchmarking

-Start Postgres and create the `guide` database.
+Start Postgres and create an empty database called `guide-bench`.
+An example with Docker:

-If you've been building with `stack build --fast`, do a cleanup:

 ```
-stack clean
+docker run --name guide-db -e POSTGRES_PASSWORD=3 -e POSTGRES_DB=guide-bench -p 5432:5432 -d postgres
 ```

-Then build and run benchmarks:
+Build and run benchmarks:

 ```
 stack bench
 ```

+If you have been building with `--fast` previously, or using `make`, Stack will detect that Guide has to be recompiled with `-O` and do it automatically.